 - 55 km NNE of Lebel-sur-Quévillon

-- Accessed by a network of forestry roads some of which join provincial highway 113 connecting Lebel-sur-Quévillion with Chibougamau.
+- Accessed by a network of well maintained forestry roads some of which join provincial highway 113 connecting Lebel-sur-Quévillion with Chibougamau.

 The property is underlain by the Imbault Formation constituted of basaltic flow-derived schists, intermediate amphibolite rocks and metamorphosed felsic volcanic rocks.
 The formation rests on the Bell River volcanic rocks and is overlain by the Taibi Group metasedimentary rocks.
 The latter consists of an assemblage of turbiditic mudrocks, greywacke often separated from other units by shear zones.
 The rocks are highly deformed and metamorphosed to the amphibolite grade.